caeklol/minecraft-player/README.md

 ## usage
 you can use `--help`, but if you like reading:
 ##### `-i, --input`
-specifies input file. this should be in mono. automatically resampled to \
+specifies input file. crashes if stereo. this is automatically resampled to \
 48kHz sampling rate, so it may be faster to do that beforehand

 ##### `-o, --output`
 mcfunction files are directly saved here, named by index, starting by 0. \
 each following sound is scheduled via `audio:_/{}`. you should structure your \